 ATSU does not use an up or out approach to promotion.
-Faculty members are encouraged to seek promotion in rank; however, if they are not awarded promotion, the faculty member is encouraged to remain at his/her current rank in a productive relationship with the University.
-It is a goal of ATSU to have faculty members productive in teaching, scholarship, and service.
-Productivity is assessed in cooperation with each faculty member's department chair/academic administrator and leads to progress in accomplishing ATSU's mission.
+Faculty members are encouraged to seek promotion in rank; however, if they are not awarded promotion, the faculty member is encouraged to remain at their current rank in a productive relationship with the University.
+It is a goal of ATSU to have faculty members productive in teaching, scholarship, service, and clinical practice when appropriate.
+Productivity is evaluated in cooperation with each faculty member's department chair/academic administrator and leads to progress in accomplishing ATSU's mission.

 ATSU wants all faculty members to be active in scholarship.
-Productivity in this area will be assessed by each faculty member's department chair/academic administrator and noted on annual evaluations of faculty activity.
-As defined in this guideline, faculty members may demonstrate scholarly productivity in a variety of ways.
+Productivity in this area will be assessed by each faculty member's department chair/academic administrator based on the faculty track (academic or clinical) to which they are assigned and noted on annual evaluations of faculty activity.
+As defined in these guidelines, faculty members may demonstrate scholarly productivity in a variety of ways.
 Faculty members seeking promotion should be productive in at least one form of scholarship.
 Faculty scholarship must lead to progress in accomplishing ATSU's mission or goals to be considered in promotion.

 ATSU's faculty members demonstrate scholarship by involvement and reputation in the larger community of scholars.
 These scholarly communities may be local, regional, national, or international.
-As faculty members are promoted, the University anticipates faculty members will be involved with scholarly communities having influence over larger and larger communities of scholars (e.g., assistant professor - community to state influence; associate professor - regional to national influence; professor - national to international influence).
+As faculty members are promoted, the University anticipates they will be involved with scholarly communities having influence over larger and larger communities of scholars (e.g., assistant professor - community to state influence; associate professor - regional to national influence; professor - national to international influence).
 The University believes faculty member involvement in the larger community of scholars will benefit ATSU students and lead to accomplishing ATSU's mission.

 ATSU faculty may choose to pursue either an academic faculty or, if they meet the criteria, a clinical faculty track toward promotion within the school/college.
 Faculty should select their track no later than one year prior to their application for promotion.
-Faculty may not change their track to promotion unless approved by the program director and dean of the school/college.
+Faculty may not change their track to promotion unless the change is approved by the program director and dean of the school/college.

-"Academic" and "clinical" faculty at the same discipline and rank are to be paid within the same salary range.
+Academic and clinical faculty in the same discipline and at the same rank are to be paid within the same salary range.